 • Carry a phone charger and keep your Georgian SIM card topped up for real-time road updates

-• Consider our Full Insurance option (€29/day) which includes off-road and mountain coverage
+• Consider our Full off-road insurance option (€29/day) which includes off-road and mountain coverage

 Summer Driving (May to October)